ErSgul/ErSgul/index.md

 # Portfolio

-### Hello and welcome to my continually edited website/blog!
-I created this page on github pages, and utilized GitHub user evanca's code while doing so.
+      Hello and welcome to my website/blog!
+It's a work in progress.
 My goal in creating this website is to clarify my professional, personal, and educational background and to display my coding, creativity, and analytics skills to possible employers.

 ## Languages
 <table>